Channa in general

 Channa, commonly known as Snakeheads, are primitive predatory fish and members of the family Channidae.
 They are a group of perciform (perch-like) fishes whose affinities are unknown, although recent studies on the molecular phylogeny of bony fishes consider snakeheads as most closely related to the labyrinth fishes (anabantoids) and the synbranchiform eels, which include the spiny eels.

-The genus Channa contains 31 species that are native thoughout Asia from are native from
+The genus Channa contains 31 species that are native throughout Asia from are native from

 southeastern Iran and eastern Afghanistan eastward through Pakistan, India, southern